Ebazhanov/linkedin-skill-assessments-quizzes/python/python-quiz.md

 #### Q30.
 Assuming the node is in a singly linked list, what is the runtime complexity of searching for a specific node within a singly linked list?

-- [x] `The runtime is O(n) because in the worst case, the node you are searching for is the last node, and every node in the linked list must be visited.`
+- [x] The runtime is O(n) because in the worst case, the node you are searching for is the last node, and every node in the linked list must be visited.
-- [ ] `The runtime is O(nk), with n representing the number of nodes and k representing the amount of time it takes to access each node in memory.`
+- [ ] The runtime is O(nk), with n representing the number of nodes and k representing the amount of time it takes to access each node in memory.
-- [ ] `The runtime cannot be determined unless you know how many nodes are in the singly linked list.`
+- [ ] The runtime cannot be determined unless you know how many nodes are in the singly linked list.
-- [ ] `The runtime is O(1) because you can index directly to a node in a singly linked list.`
+- [ ] The runtime is O(1) because you can index directly to a node in a singly linked list.

 #### Q31.
 Given the following three list, how would you create a new list that matches the desired output printed below?

 ```
-fruits = ['apples', 'oranges', 'bananas']
+fruits = ['Apples', 'Oranges', 'Bananas']
 quantities = [5, 3, 4]
 prices = [1.50, 2.25, 0.89]

 # Desired output
-[('Apples', 5, 1.50), ('Oranges', 3, 2.25), ('Bananas', 4, 0.89)]
+[('Apples', 5, 1.50),
+('Oranges', 3, 2.25),
+('Bananas', 4, 0.89)]
 ```

 - [ ] `-`